-On August 9, 2017, we entered into a grant agreement with CPRIT whereby CPRIT awarded approximately \$16.9 million to fund research of a cancer therapy involving BPX-501.
-We received CPRIT funds of \$4.2 million up front which was initially recorded as deferred revenue.
-We recognized \$0.1 million of deferred revenue for expenses incurred during the year ended December 31, 2017 for work performed under the CPRIT Grant.
-For additional information about the CPRIT grant, see Note 9 to the audited financial statements contained within Item 8 of this Annual Report.
+On August 9, 2017, we entered into a grant agreement with the Cancer Prevention and Research Institute of Texas, or CPRIT, whereby CPRIT awarded approximately \$16.9 million to fund research of a cancer therapy involving rivo-cel.
+In 2017 we received CPRIT funds of \$4.2 million up front which was initially recorded as deferred revenue and is included in restricted cash on our balance sheet.
+From the inception of the CPRIT grant to date, we recognized \$1.1 million of deferred revenue for expenses incurred under the CPRIT grant, of which we recognized approximately \$1.1 million and \$0.1 million in 2018 and 2017, respectively.